DavidLWEI/Note/README.md

 Problem solving: basic process
          Problem identification       Problem analysis
-         Plan development          Plan evaluation Algorithms
-         A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
+         Plan development          Plan evaluation Algorithms： A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.
 Flowcharts
-(伪代码)Pseudocode
-Programs
+(伪代码)Pseudocode ：an informal high-level description of the operating principle of a computer program or other algorithm Programs

 Is 111 in num_arr_2= [2, 3, 5, 7, 11, 13, ~~~]?